Chart Color Schemes

 Greenbank - North Maclean shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area faces educational challenges, with university qualification rates at 15.1%, significantly lower than the Greater Brisbane average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.1%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (32.0%).
+The area's university qualification rate is 15.1%, significantly lower than Greater Brisbane's average of 30.5%.
+Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 42.2% of residents aged 15 and above holding them.
+Advanced diplomas account for 10.2% and certificates for 32.0%.

 Frequently Asked Questions - Education